 - Contributing members – they also dedicate at least 5 hours a month, but they work on projects that advance the mission of the foundation.
 Their work is basically related to open source software.

-- Fellows – have extraordinary contribution to the language, the community and the ecosystem.
-They’re nominated from the worldwide community and voted upon the other members.
+- Fellows – have extraordinary contribution to the language, the community, and the ecosystem.
+They’re nominated by the worldwide community and voted upon by the other members.